apecloud/kubeblocks/docs/user_docs/overview/introduction.md

 ## What is KubeBlocks

+KubeBlocks is an open-source control plane software that runs and manages databases, message queues and other data infrastructure on K8s.
+The name KubeBlocks is inspired by Kubernetes and LEGO blocks, signifying that running and managing data infrastructure on K8s can be standard and productive, like playing with LEGO blocks.

+KubeBlocks could manage various type of engines, including RDBMSs (MySQL, PostgreSQL), Caches(Redis), NoSQLs (MongoDB), MQs(Kafka, Pulsar), and vector databases(Milvus, Qdrant, Weaviate), and the community is actively integrating more types of engines into KubeBlocks.
+Currently it has supported 32 types of engines.
 The name KubeBlocks is derived from Kubernetes and LEGO blocks, which indicates that building database and analytical workloads on Kubernetes can be both productive and enjoyable, like playing with construction toys.
 KubeBlocks combines the large-scale production experiences of top cloud service providers with enhanced usability and stability.

 ## Why you need KubeBlocks